CP-Achieve - Centre of Research Excellence in Cerebral Palsy

 - Inform policy and practice

-CP Achieve has two main programs.
-Each program runs several research projects.
-The programs are:
+CP Achieve has two main programs with each program running several research projects:

 - Improving the physical and mental health of adolescents and young adults with cerebral palsy.

-- Building supportive family, community and health service environments that help young people take part in life situations which are important to them.
+- Building supportive family, community and health service environments that help young people take part in life situations that are important to them.

 Four important themes in all our work